jewertow/istio-playground/multi-cluster-gateway/README.md

-## Securing traffic to remote kube-apiserver
+## Securing access to remote kube-apiserver with Istio mTLS

 ### Prerequisites